| Captain Mel Berman, Florida Fishing Weekly|

-Even though prices at the pump have become more affordable, thousands of anglers are still getting the itch to abandon their power boats in search of fishing alternatives.
+Each time prices at the pump ominously tick up, thousands of anglers get the itch to abandon their power boats in search of fishing alternatives.
 Aside from shore bound fishing, the one major trend is toward paddle fishing.
 With kayaks and canoes you can propel the craft to a favorite fishing haunt, without the burning of fossil fuels.
 The only propulsion required would be a bit of elbow grease.
 These days, the most popular of human-powered vessels is the ubiquitous kayak.

 Land based anglers can only look longingly at that close-but-so-far-away spoil island, just knowing that it is surrounded by hungry gamefish.
 If only there was some way to get there.
 Well with some sort of paddlecraft one has the ability to leave the confines of shore and make it out to where the fish are.